Sardar 2: Development

-After the success of Sardar (2022), announced a sequel to the film at the success meet in October 2022.
+After the success of Sardar (2022), director P. S. Mithran officially announced a sequel at the success meet in October 2022.
 A promotional teaser for the sequel, titled Sardar 2, was screened at the event and conjunctively uploaded to YouTube, which further revealed that Karthi would reprise his roles as agent Sardar Chandra Bose and Inspector Vijay Prakash; the one-minute promo showcased Vijay Prakash, who was being suspended from the police force, being set for a new mission.
 (Note: As depicted in the end credits of Sardar (2022).)